June 11, 2021 UPDATE: Town municipal water users are under Stage 2 water usage restrictions. Check this page for updates.

 The water treatment plant at the corner of 5th Avenue and Spruce Drive became operational in the summer of 2008.
 This utility currently serves properties in Fifth Avenue Estates, Highlands, Prairie Crossings, as well as a number of new buildings within the core area of Town.

 Older sectors of Town are served with private wells.
 Some homes may share one well among several neighbors.
 No records on private wells are maintained by the Town.
 Shared wells are normally managed by a legal well agreement.
 It should be noted that groundwater quality is monitored by the Seine Rat River Conservation District (SRRCD).
-Questions regarding this matter should be directed to SRRCD:
+Questions regarding this matter should be directed to SRRCD at 204-424-5842 or CLICK HERE to be redirected to their website for more information.

 The provision of potable municipal water for the core un-serviced area of Town is currently being considered by Niverville Council.
 However, the fiscal viability of the project is very much dependent on the availability of federal and provincial government grants.
 Should funding become available, engineering cost estimates for the work will be obtained followed by public consultation specifically relating to any municipal financing that may be applied to property taxes.
 Property owners will be publicly notified of the proposal through the Town’s newsletter, website, and Facebook page.